vamsi/python-quickstart/basics.rst

 Assignment statements can be plain or augmented.

-Assignment to a variable ``(e.g.,name=value)`` is how you createa newvariable or rebind an existing variable to a new value.
+Assignment to a variable ``(e.g.,name=value)`` is how you create a new variable or rebind an existing variable to a new value.

 The assignment statement in the simplest form has the syntax: